TerraFirmaCraft/Documentation/1.18.x/recipes/index.md

 ## Landslide

-A landslide recipe is used for block conversions when a certain block falls or landslides into another block.
+A landslide recipe is used for block conversions when a certain block *landslides*.
+A *landslide* is what occurs when a block update causes adjacent blocks to check if they are affected by gravity, and either fall directly downwards, or to adjacent blocks and downwards.
 It is responsible, i.e. from converting grass to dirt when landsliding.

 **Note** The presence of a landslide recipe alone does not make a block able to landslide.
 It must also be added to the [Can Landslide](../tags/#block-tags) block tag.